LuiseQuoss/ebvcube/README.md

 #> [1] "general"  "spatial"  "temporal" "metric"   "scenario" "ebv_cube"
 ```

-Now let's get the paths to all possible datacubes.
-The resulting data.frame includes the paths and also descriptions of the metric and/or scenario and/or entity.
-The paths basically consist of the nested structure of scenario, metric and the datacube.
+Now let’s get the paths to all possible datacubes.
+The resulting
+data.frame includes the paths and also descriptions of the metric and/or
+scenario and/or entity.
+The paths basically consist of the nested
+structure of scenario, metric and the datacube.

 ``` r
 datacubes <- ebv_datacubepaths(file, verbose=FALSE)